03Farhan/ecosystem-collaboration-tool/README.md

 ![dashboard](./documentation/dashboard.png)

 2. Type "Watson Discovery" into the search field and click on Watson Discovery.
-This will redirect you to a page where you can create a new free Watson Discovery Instance.
+This will redirect you to a page where you can create a new free "lite" Watson Discovery Instance.

 ![create resource](./documentation/create-resource.png)